100 Notable alumni of

 -

-William Raymond Smith III was an American professional football defensive end who played in the National Football League (NFL).
-He played college football for the Ohio State Buckeyes and was selected by the New Orleans Saints in the first round of the 2004 NFL draft, where he played for the entirety of his career.
-Smith was shot and killed during an altercation after an alcohol-related traffic crash.
+Troy James Smith is an American former professional football quarterback who played four seasons in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, earning unanimous All-American honors and winning the Heisman Trophy in 2006.
+He was selected by the Baltimore Ravens in the fifth round of the 2007 NFL draft, and also played for the San Francisco 49ers, the Omaha Nighthawks of the United Football League (UFL), and the Montreal Alouettes of the Canadian Football League (CFL).

 -